Belieal/flipping-utilities/README.md

 * Search bar
 * Statistics tab that show how much profit you've earned during a time frame.
 * Trade history
-* GE limit history to show how many items you can buy before reaching the limit and when the limit ends.
+* ~~GE limit history to show how many items you can buy before reaching the limit and when the limit ends.~~ Added in v1.1.

 ## Support
 This is my first RuneLite project/contribution and there are guaranteed to be mistakes.
 But I am determined to imporove and better my skills so therefore, if you notice any bugs, have any suggestions or want to contribute to the plugin, I would appreciate it a lot if you opened an issue here or messaged me online.
 (RSN: Beliael) 🙂